-It's always a pleasure to get something for nothing—or at the very least, a few dollars or pennies— and since I live in an area full of rocks, my planters cost very little.
+It's always a pleasure to get something for nothing (or at the very least, a few dollars) and since I live in an area full of rocks, my planters cost very little.

-Honestly, they are very easy to make—no building skills required, just the ability to gather rocks and stones and stack them one on top of another using a stiff mortar mix.
+Honestly, they are very easy to make—no building skills are required, just the ability to gather rocks and stones and stack them one on top of another using a stiff mortar mix.
 They are fun to build, and I think you will agree look very attractive, too.

-It took about an hour or so to build each one (depending on size, of course) and how fit I was feeling that day!
+It took about an hour or so to build each one depending on size, of course (and how fit I was feeling that day)!
 They are really helping to beautify my garden.
-Read on to discover how I made them.
+Here's how I did it:

 - Stones or rocks.
 Try to pick stone that is not too rounded or jagged; flat is easier to work with.
 You may need more than you think, so gather a good amount.

 - Builders sand and cement for the mortar.
 You will be making a mortar mix using 4 parts sand to 1 part cement so will need more sand than cement.

 - Something to mix the mortar in.
 I use an old wheelbarrow.

 - A shovel, mortar hoe, or cement mixer to prepare the mortar.
 As I don't have a cement mixer, I mix my mortar with a hoe like this one.
 It's much easier to use a hoe than a shovel as you don't have to lift and turn heavy mortar over and over with the hoe.
 Instead, use a raking motion until a smooth consistency is reached.

 - A bucket of water to dip the stone into.